In medicine, the top 3 measures of a physician's value lie in certification, certification and certification.

 If you absolutely cannot take the USMLE, but still want to work, you have to really decide whether you want to stay in the medical field or not.
 There are other ways to work in the medical field, and becoming an expert in regulatory matters is one of the most powerful steps you can take.

 Fortunately, even without the USMLE, there are a number of non-clinical entry level positions which require some form of official specialty certification.
-For example, a clinical research associate can earn between $40-75/hr without residency, and must take a specialized training course.
+For example, a clinical research associate can earn about $75/hr without residency, and must take a specialized training course.

 Learn more about jobs for doctors without residency or licensing here.